jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The transistor was born from a partnership no single ideology contains: government demand, private enterprise, open research, and open market fused into one pipeline.
 Vannevar Bush embodied this pipeline in so many ways.
 He was the dean of MIT School of Engineering, a Raytheon founder, and America's wartime science chief.
 He even described how to fund and integrate this society wide system of invention with his article, _Science: the Endless Frontier_.

 The transistor showcases this pipeline's success.
 It was discovered at Bell Labs, an open research lab (1947) that had physicists, engineers, electricians, and power-line installers researching together.
 The transistor's early development was uncertain and expensive, paid for by military and NASA contracts to companies like Fairchild Semiconductor.
-With the needed resources and incentive at hand, these private companies scientists soon turned a single transistor into the first integrated circuits (1959) packing several transistors into a single device.
+With the needed resources and incentive at hand, these private companies' scientists soon turned a single transistor into the first integrated circuits (1959) packing several transistors into a single device.

 Then the competitive market raced in.
-Military missle and NASA rocket helped make transistors cheap enough for the general population.
+Lucrative air force missle and NASA rocket contracts helped make transistors cheap enough for the general population.
 Soon transistor radio (late 1950s) and pocket calculator (mid 1960s) sales exploded.
-Thereafter, transistor scientists found met the capital markets and funded their own companies.
+Thereafter, transistor scientists met the capital markets and funded their own companies.
 These newcomers drove development into overdrive, and one of the so-called "Fairchildren", Intel, invented the microprocessor (1971).
 Now thousands of transistors came on a chip that could be reprogrammed for any application.
+With for-profit and open-source software making operating systems, word processors, dictionaries, web browsers, computers could do anything we asked them to.
 Microprocessors are the invention that powers all laptops, smartphones, graphic processors, and AI accelerators today with transistor counts currently in the tens of billions.

 Within a few decades the transistor went from undiscovered, to the size of a pencil eraser, to powering home computers and massive super-computers.
 Soviet thinkers like Kitov and Glushkov wrote similar theories about the future of technology.
 A world where networked computers could process vast amounts of economic information instantly instead of using paper forms and bureaucrats.
 Both could only watch while others built it.

-Look at who is needed to successful create a new tool.
+Look at who is needed to birth a new tool.
 The pipeline includes the obsessive researcher who'd be useless at selling.
 The government institution-builder who thinks in decades.
 The risk-taker scientist who quits stable employment.
+The idealist engineer who gives away expensive software.
 The dropout who sells ten million computers.
 None would excel at each other's jobs.
 Some do what they do because of genetic traits like intelligence, arrogance, or stubbornness.
 Others are converts to belief systems of altruism or greed.
 No ideology covers each person.
 They each have temperaments every society produces and every ecosystem needs.

 The fight between all these perspectives never ends, and shouldn't.
 How much public investment is needed, who captures the profit, who carries the risk—that argument is real.
 But it's a quarrel at the edges like plant life fighting for sunshine or predators for the best hunting grounds.
 No player should ever envision a place without such competition.
 From times immemorial, boardmates depend on what other creatures contribute inside the ecosystem they all share.
 Moderation meant a constant energy flow throughout the ecosystem.

 Remember water is never used up, but borrowed by each organism needing it to build something useful.
-Everynone benefits in the ecosystem because a rising tide of adaptations raises all their chances of survival.
+A moderate system knows you can't have a redwood in the desert.
+Powerful tigers need powerful deer too.
+Everyone benefits in the ecosystem because a rising tide of adaptations raises all their chances of survival.
 Thus, strangers or friends, enemies or allies, all their fates are intertwined regardless of what anyone thinks.
 The extremes failed by stopping the flow of energy by telling half they were special and the others they weren't needed.

 But something is still missing.
 If the tool creation pipeline needs all perspectives, somebody still has to decide which tools get built and which get abandoned.